JUNE 5, 2017

-I will be active in the CQWW WPX CW contest May 27 and 28.
-I will only be on 40M through 10M.
+I was active in the CQWW WPX CW contest May 27 and 28 on 40M through 10M.
+I made 2,183 contacts during the contest and another couple of hundred contacts before and after the contest.
+I have uploaded ALL contacts to LoTW.
 Please QSL DIRECT ONLY to K2DM at the above address.
 I do not accept cards via the buro!

 NOVEMBER 7, 2016